spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/9-cloud-providers/1-gke-regional-clusters.md

 <!--END_TIP-->

 When the cluster finishes creating, there will be 3 worker nodes deployed to each of the 3 regions, for a total of 9 worker nodes.
-GKE does not provide the ability to access control plane nodes.
+Please note, GKE does not provide the ability to access control plane nodes.

 Lastly, the credentials need to be fetched via the `gcloud` CLI so `kubectl` can interact with the cluster: